tydianin/Dev_Notes/Odin-Project/recipes/README.md

 ## Features

-Links the user to recipes for breakfast, lunch, and dinner.
+Links the user to recipes for breakfast, dinner, and desert.

 ## Details